Texas universities are shelving SAT and ACT requirements as coronavirus scrambles admissions process

 The new coronavirus pandemic has thrown the regular cycle of SAT and ACT exams into question.
 Test days have been canceled, test sites temporarily shuttered and concerns raised about ensuring that all students have equal access when tests are administered.

 In response, many Texas universities are becoming “test-optional” through 2021, waiving the traditional requirement for test scores to gain admission.
-Baylor University, Texas Tech University, Texas Christian University, Southern Methodist University and St. Edward’s University have all temporarily scrapped their testing requirements through 2021.
+The University of Texas at Austin, Baylor University, Texas Tech University, Texas Christian University, Southern Methodist University and St. Edward’s University have all temporarily scrapped their testing requirements through 2021.

 “We have come to find out the SAT is not exactly predictive of whether or not a student is successful on our campus,” Nichols said, adding that students with low scores often have a stellar first semester and vice versa.